bchavdarov/bcdlblue/README.md

 # BCDLblue
 BCDLblue is an extended version of BCDLpurple.
 It is a responsive, flexible and user-friendly theme for WordPress based on `underscores` and `Bootstrap 5`.
-BCDLblue is imroving and evolving constantly and updates are commited all the time.
+BCDLblue is improving and evolving constantly and updates are committed all the time.

 Installation
 ---------------